What every woman should know about the risk factors and symptoms of heart disease

-Age: As women age, the risk of heart disease increases because of lower estrogen levels and the chances of developing additional health issues that can affect the heart.
+Age: As women age, their risk increases because of lower estrogen levels and the chances of developing additional health issues that can affect the heart.

 Family history: You are at greater risk if an immediate family member had heart disease at an early age—55 for a male relative or younger than 65 for a female relative.

-Race: African-American and Hispanic women have a higher risk of heart disease than Caucasian women.
+Race: African-American and Hispanic women have a higher risk than Caucasian women.

 Gender: Women have a lower risk than men of developing heart disease before menopause, but after menopause, the risk is about equal.